 \section{Introduction}

-On the word RAM model, arrays of fixed length are important data structures that support the fundamental read and write operations of any given element in constant worst case time.
-Another fundamental operation, called \textit{initialization}, writes a given value to all elements of the array.
-Initialization appears frequently in numerous algorithms and programs.
-When a naive initialization writes a value to all elements, it takes linear time proportional to the length of the array, and this can create a bottleneck in the applications which use large arrays and frequently require initialization.
+Arrays are important data structures that support the fundamental read and write operations of any given element in constant worst-case time.
+Another fundamental operation known as \textit{initialization}, which writes a given initial value to all the elements of the array, appears frequently in numerous algorithms and programs.
+Although initialization is naively implemented by linear time write operations, the naive initialization may cause a bottleneck in the applications which use large arrays and frequently require initialization.
 The issue motivates us to study a fundamental data structure \textit{initializable array}.

-In this paper, we investigate how to implement an initializable array $\Zd[0, \N-1]$ of length $\N$ with little extra space, where each element of the array can store an individual element of $\celbit$ bits.
-This is an abstract array that supports the following three fundamental operations in constant worst case time. \begin{itemize} \item $\opinit(\Zd, v)$: Set all elements of $\Zd$ to $v$. \item $\opread(\Zd, i)$: Return a value stored in the $i$-th element of $\Zd$. \item $\opwrite(\Zd, i, v)$: Set the $i$-th element of $\Zd$ to $v$. \end{itemize} For ease of explanation, $\Zd[i]$ and $\Zd[i] \leftarrow v$ denote $\opread(\Zd, i)$ and $\opwrite(\Zd, i, v)$, respectively.
-An abstract array means that we do not actually have to write a value to all elements in a normal array; we only have to behave as if we do that.
-Namely, when reading an $i$-th element, we simply have to return the value related to the most recent operation of initialization or write operations for the $i$-th element.